-Remember: Pray for the sick.
+Remember: Pray for the sick and those that have died.
 Pray for a containment of the virus.
 Pray for a vaccine.
 Turn especially to Our Lady.
 We know that the Lord can hardly turn down a request made by His Mother!

 Our Lady of the Holy Cross!
 Pray for us!